HISTORY.

 1914

-Lye Forge had survived the First World War, altering its status from an individual enterprise to a link in the chain of Britain’s war machine, open 24/7 during this period.
+Lye Forge survived the First World War, altering its status from an individual enterprise to a link in Britain’s war machine, operating 24/7 during this period.

 1934

-Depressed land value allowed Herbert Folkes to take the shrewd decision of purchasing 12 acres which Head Office now sits on.
-The forge was newly equipped with a 4 tonne steam hammer, with Lye going from strength to strength.
+Depressed land value allowed Herbert Folkes to purchase 12 acres where Head Office now sits.
+The forge was newly equipped with a 4-tonne steam hammer, with Lye going from strength to strength.

 1953

-Company floated on the LSE and name converted to The John Folkes Group.
-At this time it had a net worth of £368k.
-This was the year current Chairman and CEO, CJF was born.
+Company floated on the LSE and renamed The John Folkes Group.
+Net worth was £368k.
+This was also the year the current Chairman and CEO, CJF, was born.

 1957

-With a growing order book, a further 16 acre site in Kidderminster was purchased for £21k where a new 250,000 sqft factory was built.
-This would be the only forge to be built on a green field site in the 1900s.
+With a growing order book, a further 16-acre site in Kidderminster was purchased for £21k where a new 250,000 sqft factory was built — the only forge built on a greenfield site in the 1900s.

 1965

 The property company was first established as John Folkes Developments.
-The first acquisition for the property division was “The Hayes” a 21 acre site in Lye.
-300,000 sqft of industrial buildings were created.
+The first acquisition was “The Hayes,” a 21-acre site in Lye, where 300,000 sqft of industrial buildings were created.

 1981

-John Folkes retires and CJF makes history taking over as youngest ever Chairman of a public company, at only age 28.
+John Folkes retires and CJF takes over as the youngest ever Chairman of a public company at only age 28.

 1985

 Name of company changed to Folkes Group.
-The group now consisted of 39 companies which were to be rationalised down to 10 during the severe industrial recession under Margaret Thatcher.
+The group then consisted of 39 companies, rationalised down to 10 during the industrial recession under Margaret Thatcher.

 1990